Homepage

 Visit Cromer Pier and lifeboat station - you could even book tickets to an end of pier show!

-Explore the Cromer Museum in the centre of town
+Explore Cromer's history at the Cromer Museum

-Take a look inside the church and climb the tower
+Take a look inside the church and climb the tower for amazing views

 Walk along the beach, cliff-top or pier and enjoy some of the best fresh air in the country